Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Introduction

-In Section~\ref{sec:prob}, we show that the wave-function is one possible parametrization of any probability distribution\footnote{Such parametrization is also implicitly used in the literature based on the Koopman-von Neumann version of classical statistical mechanics~\cite{Sudarshan1976}.}; in Section~\ref{sec:euler} we describe the relation between Euler's formula and the parametrization of a probability distribution by a real wave-function; in Sections~\ref{sec:mapN} and~\ref{sec:map} we describe the parametrization of a probability distribution by a real wave-function (i.e. for a finite and generic number of states, respectively); in Section~\ref{sec:complex} we address complex and quaternionic wave-functions; in Section~\ref{sec:density} we discuss the difference between the wave-function parametrization and the density matrix parametrization of Gleason's theorem; in Sections~\ref{sec:symmetries} and~\ref{sec:deterministic} we discuss groups of symmetry and deterministic transformations; finally in Section~\ref{sec:stochastic} we comment on how to parametrize a stochastic process with a wave-function and we conclude in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:prob}, we show that the wave-function is one possible parametrization of any probability distribution\footnote{Such parametrization is also implicitly used in the literature based on the Koopman-von Neumann version of classical statistical mechanics~\cite{Sudarshan1976}.}; in Section~\ref{sec:density} we discuss the difference between the wave-function parametrization and the density matrix parametrization of Gleason's theorem; in Sections~\ref{sec:symmetries} and~\ref{sec:deterministic} we discuss symmetry transformations and deterministic transformations; in Section~\ref{sec:euler} we describe the relation between Euler's formula and the parametrization of a probability distribution by a real wave-function; in Sections~\ref{sec:sg} and ~\ref{sec:informationparadox} we describe the Stern-Gerlach experiment and Black Hole Information paradox using the Euler's formula and the ensemble interpretation; in Sections~\ref{sec:mapN} and~\ref{sec:map} we describe the parametrization of a probability distribution by a real wave-function (i.e. for a finite and generic number of states, respectively); in Section~\ref{sec:complex} we address complex and quaternionic wave-functions; in Section~\ref{sec:stochastic} we distinguish the time-evolution in quantum mechanics from a stochastic process; in Section~\ref{sec:timetranslation} we show that the the time-evolution in quantum mechanics is a stochastic process if and only if it is deterministic; in Section~\ref{sec:irreversible} we discuss how the concept of (ir)reversible processes from thermodynamics applies to non-deterministic symmetry transformations; in Section~\ref{sec:complete} we show that quantum mechanics is a complete description of physical reality in the sense of Einstein-Podolsky-Rosen; in Section~\ref{sec:relativistictheory} we show that any deterministic theory compatible with relativistic Quantum Mechanics necessarily respects relativistic causality; in Section~\ref{sec:deterministictheory} we build an explicit example of a deterministic theory compatible with relativistic Quantum Mechanics; in Section~\ref{sec:doubleslit} we describe the double-slit experiment using the ensemble interpretation; in Section~\ref{sec:bell} we argue that our results imply that the Bell inequalities merely establish a difference between Quantum Mechanis and a theory where time-evolution is a stochastic process, unlike what is often claimed in the literature; in Section~\ref{sec:constraints} we will define constrained systems and the conditioned probability in particular; in Section~\ref{sec:sft} we will define an appropriate time-evolution to statistical field theory using constraints; we conclude in Section~\ref{sec:conclusion}.

-Note that in this paper, the Hilbert space is always considered to be a separable Hilbert space~\cite{pct}.
+Note that in this paper, the Hilbert space is always considered to be a separable Hilbert space~\cite{pct} and unless otherwise stated it is a real Hilbert space.